Conference. Neuroimaging and neurotherapies in Attention Deficit Hyperactivity Disorder (ADHD)

 13:00 - 14:15

 Jesús Rafael Mercader Uguina.
-Professor of Labor Law and Social Security of the Carlos III University of Madrid.
+Professor of Labor Law and Social Security at the Carlos III University of Madrid.

 Neuroscience, neurotechnology and neurorights